How to calculate the tax payable on real estate sale income

 Calculating capital gains

 The initial equation to calculate capital gains is quite simple.
 All you have to do is take a property's purchase price and subtract the sale price.
-Afterward, half of the capital gain amount is considered taxable.
+Afterward, 66.7% of the capital gain amount is considered taxable for corporations.
+For individuals all gains up to $250,000 will continue to be taxable at the 50% rate with any excess gain above $250,000 now taxable at the 66.7% rate

 For example, a property acquired for $250,000 with a selling price of $350,000 has a capital gain of $100,000.
-Since only 50% of capital gains are taxable, this means that only $50,000 out of those $100,000 are subject to taxation.
-If the property is under an individual's personal name, then those $50,000 must be added on top of their other income and are subject to the marginal tax rate of their respective tax brackets.
+Previously only 50% of capital gains would have been taxable, this means that only $50,000 out of those $100,000 are subject to taxation.
+With the new regulations, corporations would pay taxes on ~$66,700 and for individuals $50,000 given the gain is less than $250,000.
+If the property is under an individual's personal name, then the taxable gain must be added on top of their other income and are subject to the marginal tax rate of their respective tax brackets.

 The taxes on business properties are calculated in a slightly different manner.
 If the property owner is a person's corporation or a limited liability company, then the taxable portion may be considered passive income and taxed at a different rate.